gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ## Cross-compilation

 Rust has great cross-compilation support; C++ not so much.
 Nonetheless I managed to coerced CMake into cross-compiling to every platform we support from my Linux laptop.
-After using Docker for more than 10 years I am firmly against using Docker for that, it's just clunky and slow.
+After using Docker for more than 10 years I am firmly against using Docker for that, it's just clunky and slow and not a good fit.

 That way, I can even cross-compile tests and example programs in C or C++ using the library and run them inside `qemu` to make sure all platforms work as expected.

 I took inspiration from the CMake code in the Android project, which has to cross-compile for many architectures.
-Did you know that Android supports x86, x86_64, arm (32 bits), aarch64 (arm 64), and more?
+Did you know that Android supports x86 (which is 32 bits), x86_64, arm (which is 32 bits), aarch64 (sometimes called arm64), and more?

 In short, you instruct CMake to cross-compile by supplying on the command-line the variables `CMAKE_SYSTEM_PROCESSOR` and `CMAKE_SYSTEM_NAME`, which are the equivalent of `GOARCH` and `GOOS` if you are familiar with Go.
 E.g.: `cmake .build -S src -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_SYSTEM_NAME=Linux -DCMAKE_SYSTEM_PROCESSOR=arm`.